orbitalquark/textadept/doc/manual.md

 ### Typical Buffer Settings

 Individual files have many configurable settings.
-Among the more useful settings are those involving line endings and their visibility, indentation settings, file encoding, long line wrapping, and the visibility of whitespace.
+Among the more useful settings are those involving line endings, indentation settings, file encoding, long line wrapping, and the visibility of whitespace.
 Line endings are the characters that separate lines.
 Indentation consists of an indentation character (either a tab or a space) and an indentation size.
 File encoding specifies how to display text characters.
 Textadept shows these latter three settings among the contents of the buffer statusbar.

 ![Document Statusbar](images/docstatusbar.png)